Financial Learning Center

 Income tax planning is a fundamental part of financial planning.
 The less money you pay for income taxes, the more money you have working toward achieving other financial goals.
 Below is an overview of many of the techniques currently available that can be used to minimize your current and future taxes.

 Deferring income means reducing your current taxes by postponing the taxability of income until a future year.
 One easy way to defer income is by maximizing contributions to company retirement savings plans, such as a 401(k) plan, as well as by using other tax-advantaged savings vehicles, including IRAs, annuities, and cash value life insurance.
 Some contributions to retirement savings plans can be made on a pre-tax basis where you defer income tax on the monies going into the plan.
 In this case, your contributions won't be taxed until you make withdrawals in the future.
 The income you earn on these accounts accumulates tax-deferred, which means the earnings on your money are not taxed until you make a withdrawal.
 Roth IRAs present the opportunity to receive distributions tax-free.

 Maximizing Itemized Deductions

-Individuals should itemize deductions if their total itemized deductions exceed the federal standard deduction which has been doubled in 2018 from $6,350 to $12,000 for single filers and from $12,700 to $24,000 for married couples filing jointly.
+Individuals should itemize deductions if their total itemized deductions exceed the federal standard deduction which has been increased in 2019 from $12,000 to $12,200 for single filers and from $24,000 to $24,400 for married couples filing jointly.
 Deductions reduce the amount of your income that is subject to tax.
 The following are categories of itemized deductions:

-• State and local taxes: The amount of state and local income taxes you paid in the current year may be deducted on your federal income tax return up to a limit of $10,000 in 2018 (unlimited in 2017).
+- State and local taxes: The amount of state and local income taxes you paid in the current year may be deducted on your federal income tax return up to a limit of $10,000 in 2019 (same as in 2018).
 This includes amounts withheld, estimated payments made in the current year, and any balance due on your prior year's state income tax return paid in the current year.
 Other deductible taxes include real estate taxes and certain personal property taxes.

 Flexible Spending Accounts